 This blog will explore the connection between spirituality and health – a connection that has been discussed over centuries by scientists, theologians, deep thinkers and the man-on-the street.
 Today more and more people acknowledge the connection between thought and health and are interested in a deeper understanding of how it works.

 The goal is to share a spiritual perspective on these trends of thought and to engage in a conversation with others exploring the impact of spirituality and prayer on authentic health.

 About the Committee on Publication

-As the Committee on Publication for New Mexico I serve as the media and government relations representative for Christian Science in the state.
-I meet with reporters, editors, and others in the media and government to ensure that they have accurate information about Christian Science.
-In addition, I work with legislators and policy makers as it relates to the accommodation of spiritual practice in the law.
+The Committee on Publication for New Mexico serves as the media and government relations representative for Christian Science in the state.
+We meet with reporters, editors, and others in the media and government to ensure that they have accurate information about Christian Science.
+In addition, we work with legislators and policy makers as it relates to the accommodation of spiritual practice in the law.